covcom/300CEM/Weeks_(old)/Week_07_Testing/README.md

 ### Local mocked unit tests

-The test we did above used a Deadline constructor that doesn't require the Context input parameter.
-This is because Context is Android dependant we cannot run it on a local JVM.
-The way to get around this is to use a mocking framework called Mockito.
+The test we did above used the Deadline constructor that doesn't require the Context input parameter.
+This is because Context is Android dependant we cannot run a test on local JVMs.
+The way to get around this, i.e. to test Android SDK dependant code, is to use a mocking framework called Mockito.

-1. Open build.gradle (Module: app), insert Mockito and Hamcrest dependencies so it becomes
+1. Open build.gradle (Module: app), insert Mockito and Hamcrest dependencies into the dependencies configuration block

     ```xml
-    dependencies {
-        compile fileTree(dir: 'libs', include: ['*.jar'])
-        testCompile 'junit:junit:4.12'
     testCompile 'org.mockito:mockito-core:1.10.19'
-        testCompile 'org.hamcrest:hamcrest-library:1.1'
+    testCompile 'org.hamcrest:hamcrest-library:1.3'
-        compile 'com.android.support:appcompat-v7:23.1.0'
-        compile 'com.android.support:design:23.1.0'
-    }
     ```

     Mockito is a mocking framework, and Hamcrest is a package to make testing more readable.
 You'll see both later.
 Click 'Sync Now' after making changes.